GoogleChrome/web.dev/src/site/content/en/blog/lighthouse-whats-new-6.0/index.md

 The score changes can be broken down into three primary components:

-1. Score weight changes
+- score weight changes
-1. Bug fixes to underlying metric implementations
+- bug fixes to underlying metric implementations
-1. Individual score curve changes
+- individual score curve changes

 Score weight changes and the introduction of three new metrics drove a majority of overall score changes.
-New metrics that developers have yet to optimize for carry significant weight in the v6 performance score.
-While the average performance score of the test corpus in v5 was ~50, the average scores on the new Total Blocking Time and Largest Contentful Paint metrics were in the 30s.
-Together those two metrics account for 50% of the weight in the v6 performance score, so naturally a large percentage of sites saw decreases.
+New metrics that developers have yet to optimize for carry significant weight in the version 6 performance score.
+While the average performance score of the test corpus in version 5 was around 50, the average scores on the new Total Blocking Time and Largest Contentful Paint metrics were around 30.
+Together those two metrics account for 50% of the weight in the Lighthouse version 6 performance score, so naturally a large percentage of sites saw decreases.

 Bug fixes to the underlying metric computation can result in different scores.
-This affects relatively few sites but can have sizable impacts in certain situations.
-Overall, ~8% of sites experienced a score improvement due to metric implementation changes and ~4% of sites saw a score decrease due to metric implementation changes. ~88% of sites were unaffected by these fixes.
+This affects relatively few sites but can have sizable impact in certain situations.
+Overall, about 8% of sites experienced a score improvement due to metric implementation changes and about 4% of sites saw a score decrease due to metric implementation changes.
+Approximately 88% of sites were unaffected by these fixes.

 Individual score curve changes also impacted the overall score shifts although very slightly.
 We periodically ensure that the score curve aligns with the observed metrics in the [HTTPArchive dataset](http://httparchive.org/).
-Excluding sites affected by major implementation changes, minor adjustments to the score curve for individual metrics improved the scores of ~3% of sites and decreased the scores of ~4% of sites. ~93% of sites were unaffected by this change.
+Excluding sites affected by major implementation changes, minor adjustments to the score curve for individual metrics improved the scores of about 3% of sites and decreased the scores of about 4% of sites.
+Approximately 93% of sites were unaffected by this change.

-### Scoring Calculator {: #calculator }
+### Scoring calculator {: #calculator }

 We've published a [scoring calculator](https://googlechrome.github.io/lighthouse/scorecalc/) to help you explore performance scoring.
-The calculator also gives you a comparison between version v5 and v6 scores.
+The calculator also gives you a comparison between Lighthouse version 5 and 6 scores.
 When you run an audit with Lighthouse 6.0, the report comes with a link to the calculator with your results populated.

 <figure class="w-figure">